AnHumenny/experemental/lite_postgre_19_09_2024/ReadMe.txt

-A simple script that simplifies working with postgresql (creating/deleting databases/tables/users)
+A simple script that simplifies working with postgresql (creating/deleting databases/tables/users, export data)